faceyspacey/respond-framework-docs-old/README.md

 })
 ```

-Typically, end-to-end tests are used during CI, and Jest snapshots while you're working, using a fast continuous test-runner like [Wallaby](https://wallabyjs.com).
+> Typically, slower headless browser rendering is used during CI, and faster Jest snapshots while you're working.
+We also recommend using a fast continuous test-runner while you work like [Wallaby](https://wallabyjs.com).

 ### Custom Action Creators